-Think about these names and look at the villas in their lush gardens behind stone walls and iron gates and try to imagine how they spent their leisure time here?
-Did they like to walk around Cap-Ferrat?
+Think about these names and look at the villas isolated by stone walls and iron gates, and try to imagine how they might have spent their leisure time?
+Maybe walk around Cap Ferrat?

-After the villas were built, luxury hotels were designed to attract wealthy clients.
+Once the villas were there, more people wanted to come.
+Now luxury hotels were designed to attract the clients.
 Like the Grand Hotel and Hotel Bedford, both in the village of Saint-Jean.

 Villa Ephrussi de Rothschild

-Baroness Beatrice Ephrussi de Rothschild was one of the people that had their dream villas built on Cap Ferrat.
+Baroness Beatrice Ephrussi de Rothschild was one of those who that had their dream villas built on Cap Ferrat.

-The pink Rothschild villa is in the middle of the peninsula on an area of 7 hectares which is not a small area on a narrow peninsula like this.
+The pink Rothschild villa is in the center part of the peninsula and occupies an area of 7 hectares which makes a bit part of the narrow peninsula.

-The Rothschild villa is a stylish Belle Epoque villa and it’s surrounded by nine themed gardens that have beautiful views to the bays on both sides.
+The Rothschild villa is a Belle Epoque villa surrounded by nine themed gardens that have views to the bays on both sides.
+More villa views:

-The villa is filled with precious artwork and furniture.
-In addition there is an outdoor exhibition of modern art.
+The villa is full of precious artwork and furniture and there is an outdoor exhibition of modern art:

 Cap-Ferrat West Shore Path

-The west shore path is a gravel path, sometimes a bit rough.
-It follows the Cap-Ferrat seaside to the lighthouse at the end of the peninsula and then back along the other side.
+The west shore path is a gravel path and sometimes a bit rough.
+It follows the Cap-Ferrat seaside to the lighthouse at the end of the peninsula and then back the other side.

-The path is good to walk and you can run too, but you need good shoes.
+The path is good to walk and good to run as well, but for that you will need good shoes.

-Towards the far end of the peninsula (Pointe Malalongue) where the lighthouse is the trail gets even more rough and the rocks on both sides look almost inaccessible.
+Towards the far end of the peninsula (Pointe Malalongue) the trail gets even more rough and the sharp rocks on both sides get inaccessible.

 Two Hidden Beaches

 Walking back from the lighthouse there are two hidden beaches, the bigger Plage des Fosses and the smaller Plage des Fossettes.
-Both are used by locals and they are not just good for swimming.
-They are good for snorkeling.
+Both are used by locals and not only good for swimming.
+They good for snorkeling.

-Les Fosses is a beautiful sandy beach with villas behind.
+Les Fosses is a wide sandy beach and lined with villas.
 Les Fossettes again has a rich underwater life.
-That’s why a 200 m long underwater snorkeling trail has been built at one end of it.
-The underwater trail is marked so you can follow it on your own and observe the seabed and its underwater life.
+At one end of it exists a 200 m long underwater snorkeling trail.
+It’s a marked underwater trail that you can follow on your own, observing the seabed and its underwater life.

-On our family walk in Cap-Ferrat we stopped and had a swim on Les Fossettes Beach.
+On our Cap Ferrat family walk we had a swim on Les Fossettes Beach.